France’s AGEC law & 'Cout Environmental' mandates eco-labelling for all brands

 • use of renewable resources,

-• traceability and the presence of plastic microfibres
+• traceability and the presence of plastic microfibres.

 Information on traceability must be made available and the country where the following operations happen; weaving, dyeing, printing and assembly, for all materials, must also be included.

-This product information must be made available to consumers at the point of sale – so online or in a shop – and available after sales.
+This product information must be made available to consumers at the point of sale – so online or in a shop – and available for 2 years after sales.
 In practical terms, this means full supply chain traceability needs to be achieved and a dedicated web page per product must be built, to inform consumers about the specifications and environmental characteristics of the product(s) they are purchasing.

 The objective is to empower consumers to make conscious decisions about their purchases and to manage textile and packaging waste more effectively.
 It will contribute to the drive in eradicating greenwashing and push retailers to source genuinely sustainable fabrics, and to think about the longevity of the garments they design.